-If you have a DSL line with an additional analog landline, this issue may occur very often when you accept a call to your landline number or make a call from your landline.
+If you have a DSL line with an additional analog landline, this problem may occur very often when you accept a call to your landline number or make a call from your landline.

 The following error message is displayed in the event log of the FRITZ!Box: